cwnit/toolkits/collections/terraform/aws/aws-codepipeline/dynamic-pipeline/README.md

             }
         }
     }
+    stage_2 = {
+        name = "build"
+        action_2 = {
+            run_order = 2
+            name = "linting_action"
+                .
+                ..
+            configurations = {
+                EnvironmentVariables = jsonencode(local.action_name_stage_refernece_variables)
+            }
+        }
+        .
+        ..
+        ...
+    }
+}
 ```

-Note that multple actions must be seperated by commas
+Note that multple actions must be seperated by commas, a sample of this can be seen in the locals.tf file.
+Also see in Stage 2 I referenced our sample variable to complete the example.
+You can see how enviornment variables are consumed into this module.

 ------------